vuejs/pinia/packages/docs/core-concepts/getters.md

 })
 ```

-Most of the time, getters will only rely on the state, however, they might need to use other getters.
+Most of the time, getters will only rely on the state.
+However, they might need to use other getters.
 Because of this, we can get access to the _whole store instance_ through `this` when defining a regular function **but it is necessary to define the type of the return type (in TypeScript)**.
 This is due to a known limitation in TypeScript and **doesn't affect getters defined with an arrow function nor getters not using `this`**:

 ```ts
 export const useCounterStore = defineStore('counter', {